Yesterday’s NYT Spelling Bee Answers

 If you are wondering what a Spelling Bee pangram is, and why every article you see on the internet focuses so much on it, we have the answer here.
 A pangram is a word that includes all the letters provided in the Spelling Bee honeycomb grid that consists of 7 letters.
 It also carries a bonus where, for instance, you get 7 points for a 7-letter word, plus a 7-point bonus, awarding you a total of 14 for one word.

-So, now that we have made this clear, let’s talk about yesterday’s NYT Spelling Bee pangram.
+Now that we have made this clear, let’s discuss yesterday’s NYT Spelling Bee pangram.
 Yesterday, we had one Pangram, which was as follows:

 1 ?
 D